Paris Internship Program

 Health & Human Services

 Serve in the hospitality industry in such fields as hotel or event management.
 Recent placements have included Buci, Hotel Baume, Parisianist, Comforts of Home, BNB Sitter.

 Serve in writing (usually in English), research, design, and production for magazines, newspapers, or publishing houses.
 Recent placements have included Naja Presse, Le Book, and European Society of Authors.

 Politics & International Relations

 Week 1–Week 8 (Core Phase)

-After an orientation period, students enroll in three courses and work with the internship coordinators to determine their internship placement.
+After an orientation period, students enroll in three courses and begin the internship placement process.
 Depending on their linguistic proficiency, students are placed into one of two sequences: one language course and two electives, or three elective courses.
 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.